The Dos and Don'ts of Managing Risk in 2025

 Train Your Team

-Well trained employees are your strongest defense against risk.
+Well trained employees are among your best defenses against risk.
 Fund training services give your team the tools they need to do their jobs safely and compliantly:

-• Do take advantage of in-person and hybrid training delivered by our risk solutions consultants, as well as on-demand training when it fits your schedule.
+- Do take advantage of in-person and hybrid training delivered by our risk solutions consultants, recorded webinars, and on-demand training when it fits your schedule.

-The Fund and its members are stronger when we work together to manage risk, and our team will be here to support you in 2024 and beyond.
+The Fund and its members are stronger when we work together to manage risk, and our team will be here to support you in the new year and beyond.
 Let us help you spend less time on coverage issues and more time delivering a quality education to Texans.

 Editor's note: This article was originally published in January 2020 and has been updated for accuracy and comprehensiveness.